Spin dynamics of triple-Q magnetic orderings in a triangular lattice: Implications for multi-Q orderings in general two-dimensional lattices: Introduction

 \section{Introduction}

 Symmetry and topology are central themes in modern magnetism, with antiferromagnetism gaining increasing recognition for its potential in these areas.
-The diverse configurations of antiferromagnetic spins give rise to various combinations of magnetic symmetry and topological properties, each capable of producing unique phenomena \cite{Smejkal22,Bonbien22}.
-Since diffraction techniques are commonly used to reveal the structure of antiferromagnetic textures, these textures are often characterized by their Fourier components ${\mathbf{S}}_{\mathbf{Q}}$, where their magnitudes $|{\mathbf{S}}_{\mathbf{Q}}|^2$ correspond to Bragg peak intensities.
+The diverse configurations of antiferromagnetic spins give rise to various combinations of magnetic symmetry and topological properties, each capable of producing unique phenomena~\cite{Smejkal22,Bonbien22}.
+Since diffraction techniques are commonly used to reveal the structure of antiferromagnetic textures, these textures are often characterized by their Fourier components ${\mathbf{S}}_{\mathbf{Q}}$, where their magnitudes $|{\mathbf{S}}_{\mathbf{Q}}|^2$ correspond to the intensities of the Bragg peak.
 Complex spin textures typically involve multiple Bragg peaks located at symmetry-related wave vectors ${\mathbf{Q}}_{\nu}$, generally referred to as multi-${\mathbf{Q}}$ orderings.

-Recent studies on various antiferromagnetic orders have renewed interest in multi-${\mathbf{Q}}$ magnetic orderings.
-Notably, these orderings can give rise to topologically non-trivial spin textures, such as skyrmion, meron, or vortex crystals \cite{Okubo12,Leonov2015,Hayami16,Ozawa16,Batista_2016,Ozawa17,Wang2021,Motome21_review,Wang20,wang_skyrmion}.
-Among them, magnetic skyrmions are a representative example of two-dimensional (2D) topological spin textures, where the spins twist in a manner that wraps around the Bloch sphere \cite{Skyrmion_1989, skyr_review}.
+Multi-${\mathbf{Q}}$ orderings are attracting growing interest because they are required to generate topologically nontrivial spin textures, such as skyrmion, meron, or vortex crystals~\cite{Okubo12,Leonov2015,Hayami16,Ozawa16,Batista_2016, Ozawa17,Wang2021,Motome21_review,Wang20,wang_skyrmion}.
+Among them, magnetic skyrmions are a representative example of two-dimensional (2D) topological spin textures, where the spins twist in a manner that wraps around the Bloch sphere~\cite{Skyrmion_1989, skyr_review}.
 The integer topological invariant, or skyrmion charge $Q_{\rm Skx}$, corresponds to the number of times the spin texture wraps the Bloch sphere.
 Due to the conservation of this charge under continuous deformations, skyrmions behave as emergent mesoscale particles, potentially playing a crucial role in future spintronic memory devices~\cite{skyr_review, skyr_writing, Skyr_electrody, Skyr_track}.
-However, identifying such multi-${\mathbf{Q}}$ orderings experimentally can be challenging, often requiring specialized techniques beyond conventional diffraction to probe key aspects of their structure.